These programmes have been designed to:

 WHERE COULD YOU BE IN FIVE YEARS TIME?

 You could be anywhere in the world as a project manager – any of the major design, project management or construction consultants.

 Countries such as India and Canada are investing heavily in their infrastructure – trillions of dollars in the next few years - and they need project managers like you to make it happen.

 WHO WILL BE TEACHING YOU?

 A small core of tutors with decades of academic and industrial experience.

-You’ll be taught in a class of around 50 if you’re a full-time student, alongside students from a wide variety of disciplinary backgrounds and experience from all over the world - places like India, Nigeria, China, Vietnam and Egypt, as well as from the UK, Ireland and Europe.
-Our teaching starts in the afternoon as we know some of you will need to take time off work to attend classes.
+You’ll be taught in a class of around 90 if you’re a full-time student, alongside students from a wide variety of disciplinary backgrounds and experience from all over the world - places like India, Nigeria, China, Vietnam and Egypt, as well as from the UK, Ireland and Europe.
+Our teaching starts late morning or in the afternoon as we know some of you will need to take time off work to attend classes.
 You’ll have the beautiful new Graduate School at your disposal as well as the facilities within the School.

 Assessments associated with the course are outlined below: